Mid Mountains Legal Blog

 A subpoena must state the ambit of the documentation that is being requested.
 For example, a party seeking medical records relating to domestic violence assaults should specify the type of records and date range they require rather than a person’s entire medical history.

 It is good practice to list all the categories of documents you want included to avoid missing anything relevant.
-In this example this may be ‘presentations, case notes, medications prescribed, treatment records, referrals and reports.’

 Who is a subpoena addressed to?

 A subpoena must identify the person it is addressed to either by office or by name.
-For example, if a subpoena is issued for hospital records from Nepean Hospital, the subpoena would be addressed to ‘The proper officer, Nepean Hospital…’
+For example, if a subpoena is issued for hospital records from Nepean Hospital, the subpoena would be addressed to ‘The Proper Officer, Nepean Hospital…’

 The court may refuse to issue a subpoena that does not identify the specific person responsible for dealing with it.